 Most articles contain much, if not all the code you need to get going.
 More recent ones (especially ones about the Web Pages framework) also include a link to a download.
-However, if you find that the concepts introduced in an article are foreign to you, and I didn't explain them well enough or at all, feel free to use the contact form to suggest topics for additional articles.
+However, if you find that the concepts introduced in an article are foreign to you, and I didn't explain them well enough or at all, feel free to use the comments system to suggest topics for additional articles.
 You can also use Google or Bing or any other search engine to find more information, or use the forums at forums.asp.net to ask a question.

 I'm no guru.
 Despite that (or perhaps because of it) I was awarded Microsoft MVP for ASP/ASP.NET each year from 2008 to 2018.

 I wrote a book for Wrox that covers the ASP.NET Web Pages framework and working with WebMatrix.
 It's called Beginning ASP.NET Web Pages With WebMatrix.